By Felix Sicard

 Roy’s trophy case is stocked with four Stanley Cups, three Conn Smythe trophies, and three Vezina trophies.
 That makes him the only goaltender in this list to have any Conn Smythe trophies (awarded to the MVP of the playoffs), let alone three.
 He effectively shaped the course of modern goaltending by being the first goaltender to popularize the butterfly style, and even changed the very equipment that goaltenders wore thanks to his close relationship with coach François Allaire and the Lefebvre brothers.

 Roy’s brand of goaltending, paired with the new style of equipment, led to a huge influx in goaltenders from the province of Quebec, Canada.
 Athletes in the province who once idolized goal-scoring greats like Maurice Richard and Guy Lafleur now wanted to be goaltenders, something that was unheard of at the time.
 The quality of goaltending improved around the league, which played a large role in a steady decrease in scoring.
-No goaltender has the combination of sheer dominance, team success, and influence on the sport that Roy had, which makes him the greatest goaltender of all time.
+No goaltender has the combination of sheer dominance, team success, and influence on the sport that Roy had, earning him the top spot among the five greatest goalies and making him the greatest goaltender of all time.

 Reprinted with permission of The Hockey Writers.